How Do We Treat the Things that God Made?

 These are not future concerns, the poor are being impacted by environmental changes now.
 We don't feel it yet because our wealth protects us.
 According to Mercy Corps, "In the Democratic Republic of Congo, shifts in the timing and magnitude of rainfall undermine food production and increase competition for remaining arable land, contributing to ethnic tensions and conflict."
 Hunger is increasing worldwide.
 People are being displaced from their homes by natural disasters.

-When we don't care for the Earth that God loves, we aren't caring for the people that God loves.
-We prioritize ourselves and our comfort, letting the poor suffer the consequences of our lack of love.
+When we don't care for the Earth that God made, we aren't caring for the people that God loves.
+We prioritize ourselves and our own comfort, letting the poor suffer the consequences of our lack of love.

 So, "Who made the poor?"